meilisearch/specifications/text/0089-tenant-tokens.md

 ### 1.1 Summary

-A `Tenant token` is generated on the user server-side code to be used by an end-user.
-It allows users to have multi-tenant indexes and thus restricts access to documents depending on the end-user making the search request.
+A `Tenant token` is generated on the user code to be used by an end-user.
+It allows users to have multi-tenant indexes and thus restricts access to documents depending on the end-user making the search request given enforced rules specified from the user business logic.

 A Tenant Token is a JWT containing the information necessary for MeiliSearch to verify it and extract permission/rules to apply it to the end user's search.

 #### 1.1.1 Summary Key Points

-- `Tenant tokens` are meant to solve multi-tenancy in an elegant way.
+- `Tenant tokens` are JWTs generated on the user side.
+Thus not stored or retrievable on MeiliSearch side.
-- `Tenant tokens` contains rules that ensure that a `Tenant token` holder (e.g an end-user), only access to documents matching rules chosen at the `tenant token` creation.
+- `Tenant tokens` contain rules that ensure that a `Tenant token` holder (e.g an end-user) only has access documents matching rules chosen at the `tenant token` creation.
-- `Tenant tokens` are JWTs.
-- `Tenant tokens` are signed from a MeiliSearch `API key` on the user's backend code.
+- `Tenant tokens` are signed from a MeiliSearch `API key` on the user's code.
 - `Tenant tokens` cannot be less restrictive than the signing `API key` and can only be used for searching.
-It  mean that a Tenant Token cannot search within more indexes than the API Key that signed that token.
+A Tenant Token cannot search within more indexes than the API Key that signed that Tenant Token.
-- `Tenant tokens` can have different filters for each index accessible by the signing API key.
-These filters rule per index are described in an `indexesPolicy` json object
+- `Tenant tokens` can have different rules for each index accessible by the signing API key.
+These filters rule per index are described in an `indexesPolicy` json object.
-- `Tenant tokens` are not stored and thus not retrievable on MeiliSearch.
+- The only rule at the moment is the search parameter `filter`.
+Other rules may be added in the future.
+- When a request is made with the Tenant Token, MeiliSearch checks if this Tenant Token is authorized to make the request and in this case injects the rules at search time.

 ### 1.2 Motivation

 `Tenant tokens` are introduced to solve multi-tenant use-cases.

 Users today need to set up workarounds to have multi-tenant indexes.
-Most of the time, they have to use server code as a frontend to implement the access restriction logic before requesting MeiliSearch.
+Most of the time, they have to use server code to implement the access restriction logic before requesting MeiliSearch.
 It is difficult to maintain, to implement, and the performance is degraded because the frontend code does not communicate directly with MeiliSearch.

 ### 1.3 `Tenant Token` Explanations